Legend in Your Own Time: Critical reception

 According to Rolling Stone critic Stephen Davis, the song is about those who have been trying to become famous since being young and eventually achieve their goal, at least to some degree.
+Record World said that "it's a peek behind a pop star's facade and it's a stunner."
 Author Sheila Weller describes the song as a "sarcastic takedown of an arrogant man."
 Rolling Stone Album Guide critic Bart Testa describes it as a "pop star snapshot."
 The song, like its preceding single "Anticipation," was reportedly written about fellow singer Cat Stevens.
 Author Richard Pfefferman relates "Legend in Your Own Time" and Simon's next single "You're So Vain" to the movement during the early 1970s towards pop songs taking moral stances.
 In particular, these two Carly Simon songs "degraded fame and fortune."
 Simon's own memoir, however, indicates that she wrote the song with future husband James Taylor in mind, whom she had met when they were both younger (and whose mother had another career in mind for him) and does not imply the song was an attempt to criticize its subject.